Contemporary Nursing Practice

 The Differentiated Practice Competencies Between an Associate and Baccalaureate Education in Nursing

 Lately, the nursing profession has enhanced the requirements for nursing education.
-Thus, those who are interested in obtaining a bachelor’s degree in nursing, such as Bachelor of Science in Nursing, must study for four years at a university or college, have a nurse license (RN), and experience in nursing (Matthias, 2015).
-At the same time, to receive Associate Degree in nursing, students should study for two years (Thomas et al., 2016).
-The major differences between these two programs lie in their duration and the number of credits, needed to graduate from both programs.
-Thus, the ADN degree is usually required to start nursing career.
-As a rule, such a program is less time-consuming and less expensive than BSN.
+Thus, those interested in obtaining a bachelor’s degree in nursing, such as a Bachelor of Science in Nursing, must study for four years at a university or college, have a nurse license (RN), and have experience in nursing (Matthias, 2015).
+At the same time, to receive an Associate Degree in nursing, students should study for two years (Thomas et al., 2016).
+The major differences between these two programs lie in their duration and the number of credits needed to graduate from both programs.
+Thus, the ADN degree is usually required to start a nursing career.
+As a rule, such a program is less time-consuming and expensive than a BSN.
 Therefore, a BSN-level nurse has a more advanced education than the one with an AND.
-Consequently, BSN nurses can be given more complex tasks, and they are in charge for other nurses.
-As compared to BSN nurses, those with AND degree can provide less care.
+Consequently, BSN nurses can be given more complex tasks and are in charge of other nurses.
+Compared to BSN nurses, those with an AND degree can provide less care.
 However, both observe and monitor patients, maintain records, administer medications, communicate with doctors, educate patients, and so on.
-However, a BSN nurse is able to complete more complex procedures under the supervision of a doctor than an AND is (Stevens, 2013).
-Furthermore, such nurses have broader career options, including leadership positions and a higher pay for their job.
-The bachelor degree allows a BSN nurse to take the higher status in healthcare, for example, a nurse educator and public health nurse.
-Although both of them are well-qualified, BSN nurses are better trained, which allows them to tackle complicated tasks.
-Therefore, the qualification of BSNs gives them an opportunity to take the leading roles in healthcare settings.
+However, a BSN nurse can complete more complex procedures under the supervision of a doctor than an AND (Stevens, 2013).

 The Significance of Applying Evidence-Based Practice to Nursing Care

 Evidence-based practice (EBP) helps cover various gaps in patient care.
 Therefore, such a practice leads to better patient outcomes.
 Thus, by blending clinical experience and evidence, nurses can improve the quality of their services.
 The academic preparation is also based on evidence-based practice.
 Its basis lies in research that offers reliable information about treatment modalities.
 Consequently, evidence-based practice contributes to patient safety and better patient outcomes, which improves their quality of life (Stevens, 2013).
-In addition, EBP allows patients not only to receive quality care but also become healthcare consumers.
+In addition, EBP allows patients to receive quality care and become healthcare consumers.
 Ultimately, evidence-based practice strives to standardize healthcare practices.

 Collaboration of Nurses with Interdisciplinary Teams